By Liza Burke, Communications Director

 After a successful capital campaign to raise funds to improve Rainier Beach Urban Farm and Wetlands, construction has finally begun.
 We are thrilled that the dream to build an urban agriculture center in Seattle’s Rainier Beach neighborhood – with functional year round facilities — is becoming a reality!

 In August, construction became visible and it’s exciting to see!
-Read about updates (will post soon) and see recent images of construction along with images of activities since August.
+See recent images of construction along with images of activities since August.

 Here’s what we have to look forward to when construction and site improvements are complete, based on architectural design by Berger Partnership.